Jump to:

 Definition

-There is no universal consensus among clinicians, researchers or persons who fall, on the definition of a fall.
-A fall has been defined as an involuntary change from standing, walking, bending, reaching, etc. to no longer being supported by both feet, accompanied by (partial or full) contact with the ground or floor.1 The World Health Organization defines a fall as “an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.2 Many past research studies have not specified an operational definition of falls, and the interpretation of what constitutes a fall may be different among researchers, research participants, healthcare professionals, clinicians, patients, and caregivers.3 This inconsistency can bring into question the validity of research findings, the ability to identify falls and risk factors, and accurately and appropriately target interventions to prevent falling.
+The World Health Organization defines a fall as “an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.1 There is no universal consensus among clinicians, researchers or persons who fall, on the definition of a fall.
+This inconsistency can bring into question the reliability of research findings, the ability to identify falls and risk factors, and optimally target interventions to prevent falling.
 In communication between health care providers and seniors, a consistent and specific definition of a fall increases the possibility for early detection of seniors in greater need of care and services.
-Research reports and prevention programs should always provide an operational definition of a fall.4

 Etiology

 The etiologies of an individual fall are not always obvious to the person falling or to others and most falls are unobserved and under-recognized.
-Falls in older persons are usually multifactorial, resulting from the accumulation of multiple modest impairments, rather than any single deficit.1 It may be difficult to know the precise etiology or “cause” of any given fall.
-Therefore, when investigating the etiology of falls, it may be better to identify the possible factors that an individual may have and to determine what factors could have actively contributed to the fall.
+Falls in older persons are usually multifactorial, resulting from the accumulation of multiple impairments, rather than any single deficit.2 Therefore, when investigating the etiology of falls, it may be better to identify the possible factors that an individual may have and to determine what factors could have actively contributed to the fall.

-The most important categories of contributing factors include:
+The most important categories of contributing factors include2,4,5

-• Intrinsic: Examples – age >80 years, prior fall in the past year, lower extremity muscle weakness, gait/balance deficits, cognitive impairment, depression, visual or hearing impairment, poor health status.
-Poor health status, symptoms such as syncope, dizziness as well as specific diagnoses including Parkinson’s, stroke, and/or peripheral neuropathy.1,6
+• Intrinsic: Examples – age >80 years, prior fall in the past year, lower extremity muscle weakness, gait/balance deficits, cognitive impairment, depression, visual or hearing impairment, poor health status – symptoms such as syncope, dizziness as well as specific diagnoses including Parkinson’s, stroke, and/or peripheral neuropathy.

-• Extrinsic: Polypharmacy (>4; especially antihypertensives, benzodiazepines and sedatives), environmental hazards (e.g., slippery surfaces, obstacles, stairs, poor lighting, unstable furniture, clutter, loose throw rugs, pets), ill-fitting clothing, and inappropriate footwear.1,6
+• Extrinsic: Polypharmacy (>4 medications), environmental hazards (e.g., slippery surfaces, obstacles, stairs, poor lighting, unstable furniture, clutter, loose throw rugs, pets), ill-fitting clothing, and inappropriate footwear.

-• Situational: inattention, divided attention, rushing, impulsivity, poor safety awareness, extreme or unusual activity, unfamiliar setting, and risk-taking behavior.1
+• Situational: inattention, divided attention, rushing, impulsivity, poor safety awareness, extreme or unusual activity, unfamiliar setting, and risk-taking behavior.

 Epidemiology including risk factors and primary prevention

-The population is rapidly aging, with the number of older adults projected to outnumber children by 2030.
-As the elderly population grows, the number of elderly patients experiencing traumatic injuries increases.7 Unintentional injuries are the 5th leading cause of death in older adults; Falls are responsible for 2/3rd of the mortalities from unintentional injuries.
-75% of fall related deaths affect the elderly.1 Older adults are hospitalized for fall-related injuries five times more than they are for injuries from other causes.
-Risk of fracture is 5%; risk of other injuries 10-20%.
-Hip fracture mortality is approximately 15% and is the seventh leading cause of death in older persons.1,6
+As the population ages and number of older adults grow, the number of elderly patients experiencing traumatic injuries increases.6 Unintentional injuries are the 8th leading cause of death in older adults; Falls are responsible for approximately half of the mortalities from unintentional injuries.7 75% of fall related deaths affect the elderly.2 Mortality from falls in older adults has increased significantly from 1999 to 2020 by an average of 4.1% annually.7 Additionally, older adults are hospitalized for fall-related injuries five times more than they are for injuries from other causes.
+Risk of fracture is 5% and risk of other injuries 10-20% though potentially higher in the presence of comorbidities.

 Falls among adults age 65 and older are very costly.
-In 2015, the annual U.S. medical costs related to non-fatal fall injuries was $50 billion and $754 million was spent on costs related to fatal falls.10 As the number of older Americans increase, the number of fall injuries and the cost to treat these injuries is expected to soar.
+In 2020, the annual U.S. medical costs related to non-fatal fall injuries was estimated at $80 billion, increasing from $50 million in 2015.10 As the number of older Americans increase, the number of fall injuries and the cost to treat these injuries is expected to soar.

 Table 1: Risk Factors for Falls9

 Fear of falling can cause significant social isolation, institutionalization, and depression.
 Low self-efficacy/self-esteem is increased among fallers.
-Falls result in an increased incidence of disability; the presence of a disability increases fall risk.11,12
+Falls result in an increased incidence of disability; the presence of a disability increases fall risk.11

 Patho-anatomy/physiology